ESPEC Quality is more than a word

 Programs for Reducing Greenhouse Gas (GHG) Emissions in Manufacturing Processes

 ESPEC has been working to reduce GHG emissions in its manufacturing processes since 1996.
 In FY 2019, we completed the change to non-CFC foam heat insulation in all products produced at the Fukuchiyama Plant.
-We also are working to reduce CFC leakage from CFC charging during manufacturing.
-We are using renewable energy for all electricity used at our manufacturing plants in Japan.
+Additionally, since FY 2022 we have been working to recover fluorocarbons left inside hoses when charging with CFC during the manufacturing process, working to prevent leaks.
+At the Kobe R&D Center, we switched over to renewable energy sources for air conditioning and other equipment, ceasing all use of city gas in July 2023.

 Fluorocarbon Collection

 Since FY 1995, we have collected fluorocarbons when performing product repairs and disposal.
 Based on the CFC Emissions Control Law, we are registered as a Type 1 CFC collecting business at municipalities throughout the country.
-The collected refrigerant fluorocarbons are rendered harmless through high-temperature plasma destruction at fluorocarbon destruction facilities.
-The recovered quantity amounts to approximately 79 tons (cumulative as of March 2023).
+All collected refrigerant CFCs are handed over to companies that can recycle CFC, and are rendered harmless through high-temperature plasma destruction at fluorocarbon destruction facilities.
+The recovered quantity amounts to approximately 83 tons (cumulative as of March 2024).

 ■ Collected quantity of fluorocarbon (Non-consolidated)